unbit/uwsgi-docs/PyPy_benchmarks.rst

 We cannot exclude other problems (testing threads is really hard).

 Memory usage is a bit higher on PyPy (about 1.5 megs per thread compared to less than 200k in cpython)

+Syscalls report will be hard to print, but the same blast of gettimeofday can be noted on PyPy, while lock contention seems the same between uWSGI/mod_wsgi and PyPy